Skip to main content

 • Username: If your organization uses SSO, you must include a Username column.
 This column should contain the same information as the Email column, because the#brandId will be automatically added to the end.

 • Language: This column is technically optional.
-However, if you choose to include this, you must be careful to capitalize Language as seen here, and enter the value for each user in language code
+However, if you choose to include this, you must be careful to capitalize Language as seen here, and enter the value for each user as a language code.

 Qtip: Ready to upload the file, but not sure how?
 Once you’ve set up your hierarchy file according to the instructions on this page, head over to our adding users support page.